 a.
 Educational objectives and nature of the institution from which the student transfers credit.

 b.
-Comparability of the nature, content, and level of credit earned to that offered by the college.
+Comparability of the nature, content and level of credit earned offered by the college.
 Courses offered on the lower division at other institutions, but at the upper division at Marquette University, are normally not acceptable.
 Occasionally, such courses may be validated.

 d.
-A C grade or better must be earned in order to be considered for transfer; only credits transfer, not the grade.
+A C grade or better must be earned to be considered for transfer; only credits transfer, not the grade.

 e.
 Upper division business course credits are only accepted from AACSB accredited schools.

-Such validation is usually based on the successful completion of advanced courses in a given area and may include written examinations and/or CLEP tests.
+Such validation is usually based on the successful completion of advanced courses in a given area and may include written examinations and/or CLEP tests, based on the university policy in this bulletin.
 Discuss validation with the assistant dean of undergraduate programs.